cookiesikeri/kredi-test/README.md

 terraform apply -auto-approve

 # create argo cd:
-use the application.yml in the rool directory to create argo.
+use the application.yml file in the root directory to create argoCD or you use the terminal using kubectl.

 command: kubectl apply -f application.yaml